 - In Mass Effect 2, shortly before the Collector General's death, the light in its eyes go out as Harbinger releases control.

 - Geth eyelights don't seem to switch off automatically.
-In Mass Effect 3 Legion's lights continue to glow when it's dead, at least while the camera is on it.
+In Mass Effect 3 Legion's lights continue to glow when he's dead, at least while the camera is on him.
 The sinister red glow of a Reaper's firing chamber does go out, though.